 - U – Uraemia symptoms such as seizures or reduced consciousness

-There are three main options for dialysis in patients requiring it long term:
+There are two options for dialysis in patients requiring it long-term:

 - Haemodialysis

-The decision about which form to use is based on:
+The decision about which form to use is based on individual factors, such as preference, lifestyle and co-morbidities.

 Haemodialysis

 With haemodialysis, patients have their blood filtered by a haemodialysis machine.
-Regimes can vary but a typical regime might be 4 hours a day for 3 days a week.
+Regimes can vary, but a typical regime might be 4 hours a day, three days per week.

 - Tunnelled cuffed catheter